liberland/Constitution/Liberland-constitution.md

   * **§IV.11(2)** All disputes concerning subject matter of small value as prescribed by law shall be adjudicated by one Judge.
   * **§IV.11(3)** All other disputes shall be adjudicated by a panel of three Judges reaching a decision with a simple majority.
 * **§IV.12.** The Civil Court shall have jurisdiction to adjudicate all disputes concerning contracts which were made under, and civil wrongs which took place within, the jurisdiction of the Free Republic of Liberland.
-  * **§IV.12(1)** The jurisdiction of the Civil Court shall not be ousted by any contract unless fair arbitration proceedings are envisaged in case of dispute; whether arbitration proceedings are fair shall be subject to a challenge in this Court.
+  * **§IV.12(1)** The jurisdiction of the Civil Court shall not be ousted by any contract unless fair arbitration proceedings are envisaged in case of dispute; the fairness of arbitration proceedings may be subject to a challenge in this Court.
   * **§IV.12(2)** Contracts may require parties to attempt mediation before the jurisdiction of the Court becomes exercisable.
   * **§IV.12(3)** The Civil Court shall have jurisdiction to adjudicate all administrative disputes between Citizens or Residents of the Free Republic of Liberland and any body of the Public Administration.
   * **§IV.12(4)** The Civil Court shall have jurisdiction to hear disputes related to the well-being of Minors and Persons lacking mental capacity.